mpampuch/docker-notes/README.md

 - `"Scope": "local"`
   - Defines the scope of the volume, which in this case is "local".
 This indicates that the volume is local to the Docker host where it was created.
 Docker also supports other scopes, such as "global", which allows volumes to be shared among multiple Docker hosts in a swarm.

 So now that you have a volume created, you can start a container and give it this volume in order to persist data using the `-v` option in `docker run`. `-p` will map a volume on the host to a directory in the filesystem of the container.
-This directory needs to written as it's _**absolute path**_ in the conainer's filesystem.
+This directory needs to written as it's _**absolute path**_ in the container's filesystem.
 For example:

 ```bash
 docker run -d -p 4000:3000 -v app-data:/app/data react-app